Interactive Financial Portal (OpenGov)

 - 2008-2013 Great Recession: State revenue limit funding for K-12 education was cut approximately 20% over the course of the Great Recession.
 Because basic aid districts did not receive State aid through revenue limits, State categorical funding was cut proportionally for those districts.
 This was referred to as “fair share” reductions.
 The State’s intention was to restore the fair share cuts made to basic aid categorical funds as revenue limit funding was restored.
 However, the Local Control Funding Formula (LCFF) school finance reform of 2013/14 eliminated revenue limits and most categorical programs.
 LCFF “holds harmless” all districts at 2012/13 funding levels and redistributes new monies according to the formula.
 This makes the reduction in basic aid districts’ State categorical funds a permanent cut.
 Where MPCSD had received almost $2 million in categorical funding before the recession, the District now receives $432,027 under LCFF (an amount that will never increase).
 See MPCSD’s California State Education Funding webpage.

 - 2010 Measure C, Parcel Tax: On May 4, 2010, 76.2% of District voters authorized a parcel tax (Measure C) to maintain small class sizes, fund teachers and educational programs.
 Measure C is a seven year parcel tax that sunsets June 30, 2017.
-The revenue generated from this parcel tax in fiscal year 2015/16 was approximately $1.6 million, with a rate of $201.38 per parcel.
+The revenue generated from this parcel tax in fiscal year 2016/17 was approximately $1.6 million, with a rate of $206.82 per parcel.
+The final year for revenue generated from this parcel tax was 2016/17.

 - 2013 Redevelopment Agency (RDA) Dissolution: Redevelopment Agencies (RDA’s) were dissolved in 2012 due to State budget constraints.
 RDA’s gave cities, and sometimes counties, the ability to capture a greater share of property taxes for purposes of combating blight.
 The dissolution of RDA’s results in more property tax dollars available for schools and other property tax recipients, potentially reducing the State’s obligation by billions of dollars for State-funded school districts.
 The dismantling of this multibillion dollar program is complicated and will take many years to unwind.
-The average funding received over the last two years, 2014/15 and 2015/16, was about $300,000 per year.
+The average funding received over the last three years, 2014/15 to 2016/17, was about $400,000 per year.

 - 2013 Measure W, Facilities Bond: In November 2013 the voters approved $23 million in bonds for the construction of the new Laurel School Upper Campus.
 The proceeds from the sale of these bonds, as well as the related expenditures, are accounted for in the Building Fund (Fund 21).
 The collection and repayment of the bond financing instruments are handled by the San Mateo County Treasurer.
 The District does not have access to these accounts (Bond Interest and Redemption Fund, Fund 51).
 See MPCSD’s Facility Development webpage.